 C Spire also owns AWS (1.7/2.1 GHz) and PCS spectra, which they have used (in tangent with a roaming agreement with Sprint) to expand their LTE network in over 30 cities in Mississippi.
 This number rose to 71 by the end of that year.
 C-Spire has said that they will also expand LTE coverage into Alabama and Florida by 2013 year-end.

-In June of 2013, Leap agreed to sell C Spire 10 MHz of its PCS (1.9 GHz) license, based in Biloxi, Mississippi, which deal has been reviewed by the FCC.
+In May 2013, C Spire teamed up with TowerCo, to promote cell site collocation across C Spire’s network.
+In June of 2013, Leap agreed to sell C Spire 10 MHz of its PCS (1.9 GHz) license, based in Biloxi, Mississippi – a deal which has been reviewed by the FCC.

 AT&T negotiated a transaction with C Spire, wherein AT&T acquired 21,000 rural Alabama subscribers from C Spire’s subsidiary, Corr Wireless.
 In addition to the consumer base, AT&T gained 25 MHz of Cellular (850 MHz) spectrum in three counties; 10-15 MHz of PCS (1.9 GHz) spectrum in 25 counties; and 12 MHz of C-Block 700 MHz spectrum in 58 counties.